-Since I am licensed to practice bankruptcy in Georgia and Illinois, I have had the unique opportunity of examining consumer bankruptcy law in both jurisdictions.
-While each jurisdiction differs significantly in many respects, one constant remains: bankruptcy provides people a fresh financial start.
+Since I am licensed to practice bankruptcy in Georgia, I have had the unique opportunity of examining consumer bankruptcy law in both jurisdictions.
+While each jurisdiction differs significantly in many respects, one constant remains: bankruptcy provides people with a fresh financial start.

 With this in mind, a fundamental goal of the federal bankruptcy laws is to provide everyone with a fresh financial start.
 This goal is accomplished through a bankruptcy discharge.
 A debtor that files for bankruptcy can obtain a dismissal in either a Chapter 7 or Chapter 13 case.

 How Much Will a Chapter 13 Bankruptcy Cost in Georgia?